NothingAG/constitution/constitution.md

 #### 4.3.6 OPERATIONAL DECISIONS IN GOVERNANCE MEETINGS

 Governance meetings are intended to support a circle's governance process.
 As long as it does not distract from this intended focus, any participant may nonetheless make operational decisions during the meeting that are outside the scope of the circle's governance process.
-However, the secretary may not capture any operational outputs or decisions in the formal governance protocol or records of the circle.
+However, the interpreter may not capture any operational outputs or decisions in the formal governance protocol or records of the circle.
 Further, operational outputs and decisions made in a governance meeting carry no more or less weight or authority than those made outside of a governance meeting.

 ### 4.4 INTERPRETING THE CONSTITUTION AND GOVERNANCE

 You may use your reasonable judgment to interpret this constitution and any governance within Nothing Interactive, including how these apply within a specific situation, and then act based on your interpretation.
-You may also rely on an explicit interpretation given by the secretary of any circle that is affected by the governance.
+You may also rely on an explicit interpretation given by the interpreter of any circle that is affected by the governance.
 However, in either case, the following additional terms apply:

-#### 4.4.1 SECRETARY INTERPRETATION TRUMPS
+#### 4.4.1 INTERPRETER INTERPRETATION TRUMPS

-If your interpretation conflicts with an interpretation made by a secretary, the secretary's interpretation trumps your own and applies instead, and you must align with it until any underlying governance changes.
+If your interpretation conflicts with an interpretation made by a interpreter, the interpreter's interpretation trumps your own and applies instead, and you must align with it until any underlying governance changes.

 #### 4.4.2 SUPER-CIRCLE INTERPRETATION TRUMPS

-A super-circle's secretary may overrule an interpretation given by a secretary of any of its sub-circles.
-If two secretaries give conflicting interpretations and one is from the secretary of a circle that contains the other circle, then you must align with the interpretation given by the super-circle's secretary.
+A super-circle's interpreter may overrule an interpretation given by a interpreter of any of its sub-circles.
+If two secretaries give conflicting interpretations and one is from the interpreter of a circle that contains the other circle, then you must align with the interpretation given by the super-circle's interpreter.

 #### 4.4.3 INTERPRETATIONS BECOME STANDARDS

-After giving an interpretation, a secretary may choose to publish that interpretation and the logic behind it in the governance records of the circle.
-If published, the secretary of that circle and the secretaries of any of its sub-circles are responsible for attempting to align any future interpretation with the previously published logic and interpretations.
-If a secretary has good reason to contradict previously published logic, they may update the interpretation.
+After giving an interpretation, a interpreter may choose to publish that interpretation and the logic behind it in the governance records of the circle.
+If published, the interpreter of that circle and the secretaries of any of its sub-circles are responsible for attempting to align any future interpretation with the previously published logic and interpretations.
+If a interpreter has good reason to contradict previously published logic, they may update the interpretation.
 Such updates must be published in the governance records.
 Subsequent interpretations must align with the updated interpretation.

 #### 4.4.4 STRIKING INVALID GOVERNANCE

-Any member of a circle may ask its secretary to rule on the validity of any governance of the circle or of any role or sub-circle contained by the circle.
-If the secretary concludes the governance conflicts with the rules of this constitution, the secretary must strike the offending governance from the acting governance record.
-After doing so, the secretary must promptly communicate what was struck and why to all roles and circles affected by the change.
+Any member of a circle may ask its interpreter to rule on the validity of any governance of the circle or of any role or sub-circle contained by the circle.
+If the interpreter concludes the governance conflicts with the rules of this constitution, the interpreter must strike the offending governance from the acting governance record.
+After doing so, the interpreter must promptly communicate what was struck and why to all roles and circles affected by the change.

 ### 4.5 PROCESS BREAKDOWN